-The technical heart of the paper is in Sections \ref{ressn} and \ref{morphisms}, where we establish an equivalence between the simplicial categories of $n$-geometric stacks and of affine $n$-hypergroupoids.
-The crucial result is Theorem \ref{strict}, which uses an intricate induction taking $2^n-1$ steps to construct a Artin $n$-hypergroupoid resolving a given $n$-geometric stack.
-Readers unfamiliar with $n$-geometric stacks can skip most of these sections and \S \ref{hag}, instead just using Corollaries \ref{duskinmor} and \ref{duskinmoret} to define the stack associated to an Artin $n$-hypergroupoid $X$ as a functor
+The technical heart of the paper is in Section \ref{ressn}, where we establish an equivalence between the simplicial categories of $n$-geometric stacks and of affine $n$-hypergroupoids.
+The crucial result is Theorem \ref{relstrict}, which uses an intricate induction taking $2^n-1$ steps to construct an $n$-hypergroupoid resolving a given $n$-geometric stack.
+Readers unfamiliar with the $n$-geometric stacks of \cite{hag2} can skip most of this section and \S \ref{hag}, instead just using Theorem \ref{duskinmor} to define the stack $|Y|$ associated to an $n$-hypergroupoid $Y$ as the functor

 and also to define the simplicial category of geometric stacks.
 Anyone wishing to make comparisons with \cite{lurie} should also read Remark \ref{cflurie} for differences in terminology.